backend-development/backend-development-textbook/source/security.md

 ### use UUIDs instead of bigint as id

-If you need to have a resource that is available to anyone with the URL (think google docs, doodle), but do not want users to be able to enumerate all possible URLs:
+In some circumstances you need to have a resource that is available to anyone with the URL - think google docs or doodle.

+But you do not want users to be able to enumerate all possible URLs:

 ```
 https://my-schedule.at/calendar/17